 Before diving into the data, I feel the need to offer a disclaimer.
 There’s no “one size fits all” approach to a funding announcement (or any announcement for that matter).
 Weigh the pros and cons, consider the below questions, and consult with your SaaS PR agency before going all in, and deciding to offer an exclusive (or vice versa).

-Things to think about when determining PR strategy for your funding announcement:
+Things to think about when determining a PR strategy for your SaaS funding announcement: